was introduced to dance as a child, which fostered in her a love

 completed Core Barre training.
 In addition, Dana has completed

-the following Merrithew (Stott) Pilates CEC Training Workshops:
+the following ACE and Merrithew (Stott) Pilates CEC Training Workshops:

 Dana has been working in the local fitness industry since 1984 and holds a